Romeo Castelen: Later years

-After nearly one year out of football, Castelen signed with Russian Premier League team FC Volga Nizhny Novgorod on 15 February 2013.
+After nearly one year out of football, Castelen signed with Russian Premier League team Volga Nizhny Novgorod on 15 February 2013.
 He was released at the end of the season.

-On 3 July 2013, Castelen returned to his homeland and its top division, joining RKC.
-Roughly one year later, he signed a two-year contract with A-League club Western Sydney Wanderers FC.
+On 3 July 2013, Castelen returned to his homeland and its top division, joining RKC Waalwijk.
+Roughly one year later, he signed a two-year contract with A-League club Western Sydney Wanderers.
 He participated with his new team at the 2014 FIFA Club World Cup, scoring the opener against ES Sétif in the fifth-place match, which ended in a penalty shootout loss after a 2–2 draw.

 In the 2015–16 campaign, Castelen netted seven goals overall.
-Three of those came in the final series' semi-finals, a 5–4 extra time win over Brisbane Roar FC.
+Three of those came in the final series' semi-finals, a 5–4 extra time win over Brisbane Roar.
 However, on 5 May 2016, he was released.

 On 14 July 2016, Castelen signed with K-League Classic team Suwon Samsung Bluewings.
 In the 2018 January transfer window, the 34-year old returned to his country and joined VVV-Venlo, making his debut against former club Den Haag.
 He retired from professional football later that year.
 Since then, he has worked as an agent, advising players such as Evert Linthorst and Simon Janssen.